+What is a small business HRA?
 If you’re a small business owner, the last thing you want to spend your time, energy, and mental capacity on is health insurance for your employees, correct?
 Trying to choose a “one-size-fits-all” group plan is a headache, but what other options are there?
-We’re happy to tell you, there are indeed options!
-Small business HRAs, also known as qualified small employer health reimbursement arrangements, are gaining in popularity as an affordable alternative to traditional small business health insurance.
+Let's take a look.

 What is a small business HRA?